 The Golden Retriever breed is a relatively new breed, the first true breed of the dog dating back to as recent as the beginning of the 1900's.

-The Golden Retriever is a relatively large, strongly built breed with a dense, water-repellant straight to wavy coat.
-Their coats come in all shades of Gold from light cream to dark reddy bronze.
-Their coat is not too course and not too silky.
-Their coat is beautiful but does require regular brushing.
+The Golden Retriever is a relatively large, strongly built breed with a dense, water repelling coat.
+Their coats come in all shades of Gold from light cream to dark bronze.
+While beautiful, their fur does require regular brushing.
 However on the positive side, regular trips to the groomers are NOT necessary, as their shiny coats reflect dirt.

 The Golden Retriever can be a great family dog and a wonderful companion!